seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 #### double getCentralValue()
-Returns the length of the range
+Returns the central value of the range
 * Range of values:
 	* There are no arguments for this method, within Range class there is double Upper and double Lower
 	* Upper: a double value that has to be >=Lower